 I am a retired electrical engineer.
 My EE major was computer science with a minor in mathematics; the program included physics and chemistry.
-This followed a 2-year Associate degree in Electrical Engineering Technology working with semiconductors and discrete components on student made circuit cards, up to transmission lines a DIY television kit (that with my brother)..
+This followed a 2-year Associate degree in Electrical Engineering Technology working with semiconductors and discrete components on student made circuit cards, with subjects up to transmission lines.

 I got the AEET wile working as a welder 5 hours every morning; I got the EE through night school while working full-time at a machine tool company supporting servicemen over the phone with software issues.
+Also did training of servicemen and and documents.
 My career path was able to accumulate diversified experience in many applications of electronics with many programming languages on many platforms.
-At the time of my retirement I consistently traveled over 25 weeks per year integrating the packages of drives, motors, mechanical IO devices, feedback systems, with gear and pulley ratios ,and computer systems with many configurable parameters for every feature work on a machine with changeable kinematics (with attachments having motors on them.
+At the time of my retirement, I consistently traveled over 25 weeks per year integrating the packages of drives, motors, mechanical IO devices, feedback systems, with gear and pulley ratios, and computer systems with many configurable parameters for every feature work on a machine with changeable kinematics (with attachments having motors on them.
 Linear axes repeated to 1 micron and rotary to 0.001 degree.
+I was responsible for the machine control logic.
+Over the years, I worked with several platforms, each with their own parameter sets, and different programming languages.
 I had the the responsibility for component lists, electrical drawing, final machine testing and operator training (in this market every machine has special features).

 My retirement was forced by a diagnosis of glioblastoma, a terminal brain cancer at the end of October, 2016.
 When untreated the prognosis is 14 months.